Breadcrumb

 You will graduate with core skills in critical thinking, research, writing, and organization.
 The curriculum foregrounds dialogue and active learning and students gain strong communication and leadership skills.

-You will be prepared to enter fields like politics and government, law, business, social services, activism and community organizing.
+Graduates are prepared to enter fields like politics and government, law, business, social services, activism and community organizing.
 In addition, CRGS alumni will be in a strong position to enter and successfully complete graduate study programs in a number of disciplines, as well as professional and credential programs, leading to a range of career paths.

 Related Job Titles